-Assessment of micro-credential submissions is an integral part of the micro-credential ecosystem.
-When educators receive valid assessments (aligned ratings and quality feedback) of their submissions, they are more likely to successfully resubmit and have confidence in the validity of micro-credentialing to improve educator practice.
+Accurate assessment of a submitted portfolio of evidence to earn a micro-credential is a key component in the micro-credential ecosystem.
+When users (educators) receive quality assessment and feedback, they are more likely to successfully resubmit, and big picture, have confidence in the validity of micro-credentialing to demonstrate their competency and improve their practice.

 The Role of an Assessor

-- Determine and communicate submission proficiency solely based on the evidence submitted and the rubrics in the micro-credential.
+- Determine and communicate submission proficiency solely based on the evidence submitted and the rubrics/competency indicators in the micro-credential.

-- Provide written feedback by criteria that is objective, consistent, targeted, user-friendly, constructive, and positive (where possible).
+- Provide written feedback by criteria that is objective, targeted, constructive, positive, and user-friendly.

 The Assessment Process

-Educators working towards earning a micro-credential submit their completed portfolio of evidence through the BloomBoard platform.
-Each submission is given an ID number, assessors do not have access to the educator or their identification.
+Users working towards earning a micro-credential submit their completed portfolio of evidence through the BloomBoard platform.
+To help ensure objectivity, each submission is given an ID number, assessors do not have access to the educator and their identity remains anonymous.

-The assessment process includes an Assessor and Approver.
+The assessment process includes a Pre-Assessment Reviewer, an Assessor, and an Approver.

-- The Assessor conducts the initial review, chooses the proficiency level by criteria, provides quality feedback, and makes a recommendation to the Approver.
+- Assessor: Conducts the initial assessment analysis, chooses Met or Not Yet Met by criteria, provides quality feedback, and makes a recommendation to the Approver.

-- The Approver conducts a second review of the evidence; if aligned with the Assessor’s feedback, the Approver completes the assessment.
+- Approver: Conducts a second review of the evidence; if aligned with the Assessor’s scoring and feedback, the Approver completes the assessment.

 - As a part of ongoing assessment validation, the Approver may return the submission to the Assessor with questions and comments.